grzelkowski/quick-ajax-post-loader/README.md

 A: Yes, you can generate as many shortcodes as needed for different post types or configurations, enhancing your site's flexibility and content presentation.

 ## Changelog

+### 1.2.1 - 2024-10-21
+- Fixed issue with text domain
+- Removed closing PHP tags from all PHP files to comply with PSR-2 standards.

 ### 1.2 - 2024-10-20
 - Update recommended: This version introduces significant security enhancements, code optimizations, and prefix changes to prevent compatibility issues.